Sumner “so completely embodies the nostalgic ideals of small-town America” -The Seattle Times

 A Slice of Shopping

 Want to shop in unique boutiques while skipping the crowds at the mall?
-Downtown Sumner combine quality brands like Vera Bradley and Le Creuset with small-town charm.
-From new to upscale, Sumner has the perfect gift for your friends, family, home or yourself.
+Unique shops in Downtown Sumner offer distinctive style for yourself or gifts.
+Shop boutique clothing, outdoor gear, home design, books, shoes, lotions and more.
 If you’re traveling and need some necessities, Fred Meyer and Nicholson’s Pharmacy can help you feel right at home.
 If you prefer larger-scale shopping, The Outlet Collection is only 10 minutes away!

 A Slice of Dining

 Of course, there’s plenty of places to eat in Sumner!
 American classics are served up with a side of gossip in hometown cafes and restaurants.
-From the pies of Berryland Cafe and Dixie’s to the homemade fudge (sometimes even rhubarb pie fudge!) at The Old Cannery, Sumner is the sweetest stop on the road between Seattle and Mt.
+From the pies of The Sumner Cafe to crepes at Craft.19, Sumner is the sweetest stop on the road between Seattle and Mt.
 Rainier.
-Sabrina’s and Windmill Bistro often feature rhubarb as well.
-Check out the Dining page to plan Breakfast, Lunch, Dinner and every snack and beverage in between!
+In the spring, many restaurants often feature dishes with rhubarb as well.
+Check out the Dining page to plan breakfast, lunch, dinner and every snack and beverage in between!

 Nothing goes as well with Rhubarb Pie as the fresh air of fir trees, high mountain peaks, hiking and picnics on top of the world.
 The Sumner Link Trail offers five and a half miles of flat, paved adventure for hiking or biking.
 Short connections also lead to the Interurban Trail to Seattle and the Foothills Train to Mt.
 Rainier, making Sumner a great stop for a multi-day walk or bike along the White River.
 If you prefer mountains to valleys, Sumner is less than an hour’s drive from Mt.
 Rainier National Park.
 Visit Mt.
 Rainier National Park.